mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 ## The rest of this lesson

 The only way to use these types of resources is by learning to use the command line.
-This introduction to Caviness systems has two parts:
+This introduction to Caviness has two parts:

 * We will learn to use the UNIX command line (also known as Bash).
 * We will use our new Bash skills to connect to and operate a high-performance computing